srujanreddyj/srujanreddyj/README.md

 ## About
 Graduate at Texas A&M University. :man_technologist:

-I am learning all about machine learning, data engineering, so I can build machines that build machines, become intelligent, and make our living abundant.
+I am learning all about machine learning, big data and data engineering, so I can build machines that build machines, become intelligent, and make our living abundant.

 Currently, I am looking for a full-time opportunities in Data Science and Data Engineering fields.
 I love to learn and contribute towards machine learning community in every possible way to achieve the goals of smart machines.
 I'm passionate about technology, people and society.